Slashee-the-Cow/TabAntiWarpingReborn/README.md

 ## Want to say hi?
 Got an idea?
 Found a bug I haven't?
 **I want to hear it!** Just swing by the [the GitHub repo](https://github.com/Slashee-the-Cow/TabAntiWarpingReborn) and go to discussions, or issues.
 ## What are the latest updates?
+#### v1.1.0:
+- Automatic tab placement will now properly place tabs around the base of an object if it has areas which don't touch the build plate or multiple areas that do.
+- Fixed a couple of minor bugs which could result in tabs being placed in the wrong positions.
 #### v1.0.1:
 - Made my own notifications (in tool panel) because a bug in Cura can cause invalid placement using normal messages.
 ### v1.0.0: Initial release